BlackKnightBR/Udacity-HomeServiceBot/README.md

   *First create you catkin_ws, src and init the catkin workspace*

   ##### Resources:
-  > Clone this repo and paste all the content inside your own catkin_ws/src
+  > Clone this repo and paste all the content from "src" inside your own catkin_ws/src
   >> https://github.com/BlackKnightBR/Udacity-HomeServiceBot.git

   > ### Also clone these repos: